St. John Park

 The Impact Grant is intended to support large, community-initiated, physical park improvement projects, as well as master plan implementations and place-making.
 One grant for $100,000 is awarded annually through a highly competitive process with a grant period of 24 months.
-Check out our Community and Neighborhood Grants for smaller projects.
-Below are the specific requirements and some helpful information for those interested in applying for the Impact Grant.

 Potential applicants should attend a grants info session before applying.
 When you are ready to apply, please click the button below to access the application.

 Frequently Asked Questions

 The Impact Grant will support physical improvement projects on land owned and managed by the City of Austin Parks & Recreation Department, including master plan implementation and place-making projects.

 A: Adopt-A-Park groups are welcome to apply, as well as neighborhood associations and other park stakeholder groups.